pooncs/learn_cv_with_cpp/Module_10/ex09_nms/readme.md

 ## Practical Motivation
 Object detectors often output multiple boxes for the same object (e.g., slightly shifted).
 NMS keeps only the best one.

+**Analogy:** Imagine a group of paparazzi taking photos of the same celebrity.
+You have 50 photos, but you only want the best one for the front page.
+NMS is like sorting the photos by quality (confidence), picking the best one, and then discarding all other photos that look almost identical (high overlap) to the best one.
+You repeat this for every celebrity found.

 ## Theory: NMS Algorithm
 1. Sort detections by confidence (descending).
 2. Pick the highest confidence box (A).